DanielFDA/sei-project-2/README.md

 For this function we overcomplicated ourselves a little bit but this is how we managed to get it working the fastest, and we didn't have time to go back and refactor things.
 Take into account that we had just learned the basics of React and working with API's so we were in a hurry to get the website up and running, since we only had 2 days.

-Then for the last complex function of this project we have
+Then for the last complex function of this project we have.

 ```js
   React.useEffect(()=> {